treyhunner/pyohio2024/outline-idea.md

 This is partly why cognitive dissonance can be so hard to grapple with.

-When my actions don't align with what we feel is good or correct, I feel unsettled.
+When my actions don't align with what I think is good or correct, I feel unsettled.

-But cognitive dissonance is just one way to feel uncomfortable.

 ---